 Shelby Greaser is the Chair of the Legislative Committee.
 Shelby joined NM Voices for Children in 2022 and will work with the team to oversee and manage grant funding.
 She will also assist in development and event planning.
 Shelby was born and raised in Albuquerque, where she received both her Master’s in Social Work and Master’s in Business Administration from New Mexico Highlands University.
 After graduating, she continued to support the social work profession as the Business Support Manager for the National Association of Social Workers where she engaged in event planning, business operations, and policy advocacy.
 Throughout Shelby’s education and career, she has maintained a passion for social and economic well-being.

 The Legislative Committee meets every first Thursday of the month from 9 - 10 AM.

 The mission of the legislative committee is to advocate for laws, policies, and practices that reflect social work values and ethics for both the profession of social work and the clients and communities we serve at the local and state level.

 See our legislative summary from the 2021 session, including the bills NASW-NM supported, by clicking down below!

-We are also currently looking for a new co-chair of the committee!
+We are also currently looking for a new chair(s) of the committee!
 If you are interested or would like more information, please fill out the Contact Us from at the bottom of the page.

 The Diversity, Equity and Inclusion Committee (DEI) is dedicated to ensuring racial justice and equity through combating institutional systems of oppression, within the context of social work values and ethics.
 The committee will work to increase inclusivity, build relationships and ally ship with diverse communities across New Mexico.
 Committee members shall understand social work’s history of complicity in institutional racism and work to repair this historical legacy through ethical practice and antiracist action.